 To provide information on indebtedness and over-indebtedness;

-These entities cannot:
+These entities may not:

-The assistance network for indebted consumers is made up of legal entities, governed by public or private law, accredited by the Directorate-General for Consumers, following an opinion issued by Banco de Portugal.
+The assistance network for indebted consumers is made up of legal entities governed by public or private law, accredited by the Directorate-General for Consumers, following an opinion issued by Banco de Portugal.